CrocSwap/ambient-ts-app/docs/CODING-STYLE.md

 #### Data Management
 - [ ] Are data and relevant methods packaged together in objects?
-- [ ] Are objects instantiated with class constructors when made in parallel?
+- [ ] Are objects instantiated through a centralized process when made in parallel? (factory function, class constructor, etc)
 - [ ] Are classes checked against an interface via the `implements` keyword?
 - [ ] Is newly-written logic necessary due to a lack of centralized logic?
 - [ ] Is every top-level code block explained with a comment?